rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 Webpack will build a separate dependency graph for every entry specified in its configuration.
 The more entry points you provide, the more dependency graphs Webpack has to build.

-Since WebpackER, by defaults, treats *every file* in the `packs` directory as a separate entry, it will build a separate dependency graph for *every file* located there.
+Since Webpack*er*, by default, treats *every file* in the `packs` directory as a separate entry, it will build a separate dependency graph for *every file* located there.

 That also means, for *every file* in the `packs` directory, there will be at least one, possibly more, files emitted as output in the `public` directory during precompilation.
 If you're not linking to these files anywhere in your app, then they don't need to be emitted as output.
 For a large project, that could be lot of unnecessary work.